-When and Where was he Born?
+When and Where was W.S.
+Gilbert Born?

-18th November 1836, 17 Southampton Street, London,
+18th November 1836, 17 Southampton Street, London, England.

 W.S.
 Gilbert was the son of William Gilbert a retired naval surgeon and Anne Gilbert who also had three daughters.

 Great Ealing School, London.
 Kings College, London.